cappelnord/life-codes-runtime/Readme.md

 A list of lifecycle phases can be found below.

-### Family Definition Scripts
+### Definition Scripts
-All other files are considerd family definition scripts.
+All other files are considerd definition scripts.
 Their file names carry no further meaning (except that they are executed in alphanumerical order).
-Family definitions are explained below.
+Family definitions are explained below - the documentation for scene definitions will follow at a later point.

 ### Order of Loading Operations
 At startup all this will happen in sequence: